 - Cancellation of Part 4A Permission – for dual-regulated firms wishing to cancel their Part 4A permission.

-- Waivers & CRR Permissions – for dual-regulated firms wishing to request a waiver or modification to PRA handbook rules.
+- Waivers – for dual-regulated firms wishing to request a waiver or modification to PRA handbook rules.

 The Financial Services and Markets Act 2000 requires the PRA to make decisions relating to the authorisations processes within set timeframes.
-The statutory service standards and performance against the deadlines for the period from 1 April 2013 to 28 February 2014 (ie from legal cutover to the end of the PRA’s financial year) is availabe in Key Resources.
+The statutory service standards and performance against the deadlines for the period from 1 March 2015 to 29 February 2016 is available in Key Resources.